 - you and everyone in your benefit unit must give ODSP the required information including names, birth dates, identification, as well as expense, debt, income and asset information, etc.;

 - you must show ODSP that you have a disability or disabilities that meet the ODSP definition of disability.

-ODSP benefits include money for:
+ODSP income support benefits can include money for:

 - basic needs